Skip to main content

 Criminal Records

 Criminal records in Linn County include felony, misdemeanor, traffic violations, and sex offender registry information.
-These records are maintained by the Linn County Sheriff's Office, local police departments, and the Iowa Department of Public Safety.
 Residents can conduct background checks through the Iowa Division of Criminal Investigation, which provides statewide criminal history data.
-The Iowa Bureau of Investigation offers additional resources for background checks and criminal record inquiries for Linn County residents.
+The Iowa Division of Criminal Investigation offers additional resources for background checks and criminal record inquiries for Linn County residents.

 Vital Records